hilbix/tino/blog/20240229-susi-under-attack.md

 I did not manage to make the system boot.
 All old kernels (SysV) do boot.
 All new kernels (SystemD) do not.
 I am out of clues.

 Luckily the rescue system has ZFS builtin.
-And also I found a way to do it safely.
+And also I found a way to access it safely.

 Hence I am now in the process to transfer the VM to a new server.
 The old one will only become a temporarily relay for the IPs until I manage to put it properly behind a Proxy service.